Root-finding algorithm: Inverse interpolation

 The appearance of complex values in interpolation methods can be avoided by interpolating the inverse of f, resulting in the inverse quadratic interpolation method.
 Again, convergence is asymptotically faster than the secant method, but inverse quadratic interpolation often behaves poorly when the iterates are not close to the root.

 Combinations of methods

 Brent's method

 Brent's method is a combination of the bisection method, the secant method and inverse quadratic interpolation.
 At every iteration, Brent's method decides which method out of these three is likely to do best, and proceeds by doing a step according to that method.
 This gives a robust and fast method, which therefore enjoys considerable popularity.

 Ridders' method

 Ridders' method is a hybrid method that uses the value of function at the midpoint of the interval to perform an exponential interpolation to the root.
 This gives a fast convergence with a guaranteed convergence of at most twice the number of iterations as the bisection method.

 Roots of polynomials

+Finding roots in higher dimensions

+The bisection method has been generalized to higher dimensions; these methods are called generalized bisection methods.
+At each iteration, the domain is partitioned into two parts, and the algorithm decides - based on a small number of function evaluations - which of these two parts must contain a root.
+In one dimension, the criterion for decision is that the function has opposite signs.
+The main challenge in extending the method to multiple dimensions is to find a criterion that can be computed easily and guarantees the existence of a root.

+The Poincaré–Miranda theorem gives a criterion for the existence of a root in a rectangle, but it is hard to verify because it requires evaluating the function on the entire boundary of the rectangle.